Sponsorship of international football teams

 Many international football teams participating in international competitions are sponsored by various companies.
-For example the English national football team has been sponsored by Nationwide for an extended period of time.
+For example, the national football teams of England, Scotland, Wales and Northern Ireland have been sponsored by Vauxhall Motors since 2011.

-One of the reasons behind the notion of there being no sponsorship on the front of the international shirts is to protect the integrity of the competition in not having the names of sponsors all over the event.
-However, FIFA also has the requirement to protect the exclusivity of the official sponsors of the event which is clearly one of the reasons behind this requirement.
+One reason behind the ban on sponsorship being displayed on the front of the international shirts is to protect the integrity of the competition.
+However, FIFA also has a duty to protect the exclusivity of the official sponsors of the event.

-This does not simply apply to the final stages of an international tournament such as the World Cup.
-It will apply to the qualifying stages of the tournament as well as these matches are all considered part of the tournament and thus come under the regulations of FIFA.
+This ban does not simply apply to the final stages of an international tournament such as the World Cup, it also applies to the qualifying stages of the tournament as these matches are all part of the tournament and thus come under the FIFA regulations.

 Does the ban on sponsorship on the front of the shirts extend to the manufacturer of the shirt?

 The prohibition of sponsorship on the front of international football shirts does not extend to the company with manufactures the kit which the players wear.
 For example, the brand which manufactures the England national football team kit can be displayed on the front of the shirt during an international match.

 Are there any restrictions on the sponsorship of domestic teams playing in the FA Premier League?

 All teams playing in the FA Premier League have a variety of sponsorship agreements with different companies and in most cases the name of one of these companies – the principal sponsor of the team – will appear on the front of the shirt.